Logo Futurismo

 Good to know

-Avoid eating too much food that is sweet or fat as well as dairy products.
+Avoid overeating sweet or fatty foods, as well as dairy products.

-A raincoat will be your best bet at any time of the year for any activity on Pico island.
+A raincoat will be your best bet at any time of the year for any activity on Pico Island.
 Temperatures can range from 13 to 26ºC.
-It is always enjoyable but locals know that we can have the 4 seasons in one day.
+It is always enjoyable, but locals know that we can have four seasons in one day.

 For a comfortable trip, please bring your own sunscreen, sunglasses, and hat.